freeradical13/freeradical13.github.io/index.md

 [Diarrhea][] is a condition where a human has  at least three loose, liquid, or watery bowel movements per day.
 Diarrhea may cause [dehydration][] (excessive water loss).

 The collection of microorganisms living in and on the body is called the [microbiome][] and some bacteria in the intestines help digest food and produce vitamins.
-Some bacteria such as some strains of <i>[Escherichia coli][]</i> (<i>E. coli</i>) are commensal and secrete antibacterial proteins called [colicins][] that crowd out parasitic bacteria.
+Some bacteria such as some strains of <i>[Escherichia coli][]</i> (<i>E. coli</i>) are commensal and secrete antibacterial proteins called [colicins][] and [bacteriocin][] that crowd out parasitic bacteria.
 After long treatments of antibiotics which may kill many of the commensal microbiota, disease-causing bactera such as <i>[Clostridium difficile][]</i> (<i>C. difficile</i>) may establish themselves and secrete toxins that cause diarrhea or [pseudomembranous colitis][].
+There is little Oxygen after the first few inches of the gut, so any remaining bactera are anaerobic.

 The average human has about 1000 species of bacteria living in the gut, particularly because it's a sort of constant food.
+Approximately half of the dry weight of feces is commensal bacteria (10<sup>11</sup> bacteria per gram).

 ##### Bile Acid